Climate Leadership

 Clean Electricity: Advancing Consumer and Climate Goals

 - Utility Rate Reform.
 When utilities proposed increasing their monthly fixed charges that consumers would have to pay – regardless of how much electricity they used – Acadia Center spearheaded a coalition of parties that intervened in rate cases and made the point that these rate proposals harmed consumers, were regressive, not supported by empirical data and would send the wrong signals to consumers to use energy efficiently.
-The Fixed Charge Coalition that ensued won the first ever roll-backs in fixed charges in New York and set the stage for a new way to evaluate rate policy and clean energy.
+This coalition won the first ever roll-backs in fixed charges in New York and set the stage for a new way to evaluate rate policy and clean energy.

 - Reforming the Energy Vision (REV): New York’s ambitious REV framework set a national example for state action to rethink the decades old approach to the role of utilities and the energy grid.
 New York embraced a new vision that puts consumers, climate and clean energy at the center of an energy system.
 Acadia Center intervened in virtually all of the key REV proceedings to apply its grid innovation and clean energy data and policy recommendations.